benitsch/decluttering/README.md

 ### DownloadCode.ipynb
 - Download the Java files from GitHub

-### get_code2.ipynb
+### extract_comment_and_code.ipynb
-- Extract the comment and first code line and saves into new csv file
+- Extract the comment and first code line and saves into oneLineCode.csv (with columns: id, type, comment, code, non-information/Expected) ANd create a new csv file only with the columns comment, code and non-information/Expected to newFile.csv

 ### train.ipynb